codentratechnologies/Restaurant-portals/database.md

 # ROMS / DineOs: Direct-to-Database Specification
-## PostgreSQL + Firebase Firestore Real-Time & Event Architecture
+## PostgreSQL + Firebase (Auth, Firestore, FCM) Real-Time Architecture

-This document details the database specification and real-time operational flows for ROMS / DineOs.
-It details how the system leverages **PostgreSQL** for transactional persistence and **Firebase (Firestore & Cloud Messaging)** for live notifications, delivery PIN handshakes, kitchen alerts, and driver GPS coordinates without relying on client-facing REST APIs.
+This document details the database specification, authentication integration, and real-time operational flows for ROMS / DineOs.
+It details how the system leverages **Firebase Authentication** for identity management, **Firebase Firestore & Cloud Messaging** for real-time mobile logistics, and **PostgreSQL** for transactional persistence without client-facing API gateways.

 ---